mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

             1. minimal overhead
             1. each thread shares the same memory, so communication is easy
             1. slightly less safe because a bug in one thread will cause bad behavior in every program
-            1. Python's [global interpretter lock (GIL)](https://realpython.com/python-gil/) means you cannot use threads in python for parallel programming
+            1. Python's [global interpreter lock (GIL)](https://realpython.com/python-gil/) means you cannot use threads in python for parallel programming
         1. Processes are "heavyweight"
             1. about 10MB of unavoidable overhead per process in the system kernel
                 1. technically, this number is application dependent